 - Grammar Skills

-E-portfolio of language (terms 1 & 2), 1 oral examination and 1 final examination.
+1 interim exam (term 1), 1 portfolio of culture (terms 1 & 2), 1 oral examination and 1 final examination.

 Exam summary and skills weighting: Assessment